catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 B. Missing EIA Plant Locations from CEMS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-**6.B.1)** If there are any plants that appear in the EPA CEMS dataset that do not appear in the ``plants_entity_eia`` table or that are missing latitute and longitude values, the missing information should be compiled and added to ``src/pudl/package_data/epacems/additional_epacems_plants.csv`` to enable accurate adjustment of the EPA CEMS timestamps to UTC.
+**6.B.1)** If there are any plants that appear in the EPA CEMS dataset that do not appear in the ``core_eia__entity_plants`` table or that are missing latitute and longitude values, the missing information should be compiled and added to ``src/pudl/package_data/epacems/additional_epacems_plants.csv`` to enable accurate adjustment of the EPA CEMS timestamps to UTC.
 This information can usually be obtained with the ``plant_id_eia`` and the